wp-plugins/biblegateway-links-shortcode/readme.txt

 == Changelog ==

+= 0.1.7 =
+* Bug fix: Links were opening two new browser tabs in some scenarios.
+* Bug fix: Update youversion's search url.
+* New Feature: Option to use the bible.org scripture highlighter.
+This will automatically search your page for scripture references and link them.

 = 0.1.6 =
 * Bug fix: Settings page was only visible to Network Admins.
 Changed to be visible to standard Admins.